 - 1 tbsp sumac

-- ½ tbsp spicy pepper paste (optional or to taste)
+- ½ tbsp spicy pepper paste (optional)

-- 1 ½ tsp salt.
+- 1 ½ tsp salt (adjust to taste)

 Instructions

-- Preheat oven to 220 °C and lightly grease 2 baking sheets with olive oil.
+- Preheat oven to 220°C (425°F).
+Grease 2 baking trays with olive oil.

-12 thoughts on “Fatayer Sabanekh (spinach pastries)”
+12 thoughts on “Fatayer Sabanekh Recipe – Spinach Pastries”

 I love making little portable snacks and these would be great for lunches, make ahead appetizers and many other events.
 I think they are so good maybe we can get our kids to eat spinach!
 Going to pin this one!